Team

 Our work is grounded in political innovation, critical futures thinking, social and epistemic justice, decoloniality, and the politics of imagination.
 From here, we conceive, test, and bring futures into being.

 Jeff works at the intersection of social justice, political innovation, and collective imagination.
-As co-founder and executive director of imagineers lab, he develops spaces and processes that support people in exploring new forms of leadership, community, and change.
+As founder and director of imagineers lab, he develops spaces and processes that support people in exploring new forms of leadership, community, and change.

 Previously, he headed the May Ayim Fund and Germany’s first anti-discrimination agency for Black people at Each One Teach One (EOTO).
 Later, as co-director of the Multitudes Foundation, he was responsible for Europe-wide programs that supported organizations and communities in developing innovative political approaches.
 Today, Jeff contributes his experience to various committees and expert panels, where he advocates for democracy, anti-racism, and equitable visions for the future.
 He is particularly interested in how collective imagination can be used as a tool for inner change and social transformation.

 Ouassima moves between critical future thinking, community practice, and political science.
 She founded and led the Muslim Futures project, bringing together art, digitalization, and decolonial perspectives to make more equitable visions of the future visible.
-As co-founder of imagineers lab, she now designs spaces where collective imagination and transformation go hand in hand.
+As co-initiator of imagineers lab, she helped design frameworks and spaces where collective imagination and transformation go hand in hand.

 Her research focuses on empowerment strategies, carceral cultures, and critical Muslim studies.
 Influenced by her time at Yale University, the Hertie School, and guest lectures in Kuala Lumpur, Cape Town, and Nijmegen, she brings a global perspective to her work.
 Whether on panels, in lectures, or workshops, Ouassima is known for her clear interventions and her ability to open up spaces for reflection, disruption, and future thinking.